DavidP101/DavidP101.github.io/README.md

 ## About Me

 Hello there.
 My name's David, I'm 23 years old, and I hail from Ireland.
-I graduated from a Computer Science degree in 2017, and ever since then I've been learning UE4, dipping my foot into Blender working on a portfolio.
+I graduated from a Computer Science degree in 2017, and ever since then I've been learning UE4, dipping my foot into Blender, and working on a portfolio.

 ## Overview